azure-ad-b2c/samples/readme.md

 ## Local account policy enhancements
-- [Link soical accounts](policies/account-linkage) - Demonstrate how to link and unlink social identities to any local or social account.
+- [Delete my account](policies/delete-my-account) - Demonstrate how to delete a local or social account from the directory

 - [Local account change sign-in name email address](policies/change-sign-in-name) - During sign-in with a local account, a user may want to change the sign-in name (email address).
 This sample policy demonstrates how to allow a user to provide and validate a new email address, and store the new email address to the Azure Active Directory user account.
 After the user changes their email address, subsequent logins require the use of the new email address.